-Sole proprietorships: A business owned and run by one person, and there is no legal distinction between the owner and the business entity.
+1. Sole proprietorships: A business owned and run by one person, and there is no legal distinction between the owner and the business entity.

-Ordinary partnerships: A business owned and run by two or more people.
+2. Ordinary partnerships: A business owned and run by two or more people.
 No formal agreement is necessary, and partners share risks, costs and responsibilities.

-Companies: A business owned by its members.
+3. Companies: A business owned by its members.
 There is limited liability, which means the company’s finances are separate from the personal finances of its owners, and creditors may only pursue the company’s assets to settle a debt.

-|Business type||Number of businesses||% of all businesses||Businesses with employees||Businesses with no employees|
+|Business type||Number of businesses||Percentage of all businesses||Businesses with employees||Businesses with no employees|

-|Sole proprietorships||3.2 million||56%||221,000||2.9 million|
+|Sole proprietorships||3.1 million||56%||220,000||2.9 million|

-Over the years, the popularity of these legal forms have changed.
-Between 2020 and 2021, the number of companies increased by 21,000 (1%), sole proprietorships decreased by 382,000 (11%), and ordinary partnerships decreased by 29,000 (7%).
+Over the years, the popularity of the three legal forms of business have changed.
+Between 2021 and 2022, the number of companies increased by 16,000 (0.8%), sole proprietorships decreased by 69,000 (2%), and ordinary partnerships decreased by 32,000 (8%).

-By comparison, in the period between 2010 and 2021, the number of sole proprietorships grew by 401,000 (15%), and the number of companies increased by 778,000 (61%).
-However, the number of ordinary partnerships fell by 71,000 (16%).
+By comparison, in the period between 2012 and 2022, the number of sole proprietorships grew by 87,000 (3%), and the number of companies increased by 704,000 (54%).
+However, the number of ordinary partnerships fell by 96,000 (21%).

 This number is likely due to the uptick in people deciding to start a side hustle or go it alone and start up their own business following the Great Resignation towards the end of 2020.
-And, of these business owners, 9% ran more than one business.
+Of these business owners, 9% ran more than one business.

-In 2020, 77% of SMEs were defined as family-owned businesses, up from 74% in 2019.
-Of the smaller enterprises, comprising 80% of micro-businesses, 66% of small businesses, and 58% of medium-sized companies.
+A recent UK business report found that, in 2021, 80% of SMEs were defined as family-owned businesses – up from 77% in 2020.
+Of the smaller enterprises, 82% of micro-businesses were considered family-owned, along with 69% of small businesses and 57% of medium-sized companies.

-Retail and wholesale (84%)
+Retail and wholesale (87%)

 Transport, accommodation and food (83%)